open-s4c/dice/doc/design.md

 ## 4.3.
 How Self Works

-1. Thread Initialization: When a new thread is created, the Self module receives an `EVENT_THREAD_INIT`.
+1. Thread Initialization: When a new thread is created, the Self module receives an `EVENT_THREAD_START`.
 Upon receiving this event, it allocates thread-specific data (such as an array of pointers for TLS) from the Mempool.
 It also assigns a unique thread ID to the current thread, which is managed atomically to ensure correct synchronization.

-2. Thread Finalization: When a thread finishes execution, the Self module receives an `EVENT_THREAD_FINI` event.
+2. Thread Finalization: When a thread finishes execution, the Self module receives an `EVENT_THREAD_EXIT` event.
 It is responsible for cleaning up the TLS data associated with the thread, using mempool-free to deallocate memory.

-3. TLS Allocation: The Self module allocates TLS only when it receives a `EVENT_THREAD_INIT` event.
+3. TLS Allocation: The Self module allocates TLS only when it receives a `EVENT_THREAD_START` event.
 This ensures that TLS is only allocated when necessary and prevents redundant allocations.
 If no TLS data is found for a thread (e.g., if it has already been finalized), the Self module **interrupts the chain**, preventing further processing.